hkstm/UvA.WSCBS2021/python-url-shortener/README.md

 #### Setup microk8s
 While it is possible to use any k8s cluster, we show a comparatively straight forward approach using `microk8s`, which is available for linux, mac, and windows.

 **Note**: We still assume you are running linux for the following commands.
-In principle, the deployment works using mac as well, except for MetalLB due to ARPing issues in the micro8ks multipass VM.
+In principle, the deployment works and was tested using macos as well, except that access via the ingress gateway is not as easy because the cluster runs in a virtual machine and we do not provide instructions for that.

 First, install the most recent version of microk8s and enable the addons we will use:
 ```bash